lhagenmayer/UnisportAI/README.md

   - Table view of upcoming course dates (from `vw_termine_full`)
   - Cancellation status, location and trainers per event

-### ⭐ Ratings & Social Layer

-- **Activity ratings**
-  - Users can rate each sport (1–5 stars) and leave comments
-  - Ratings are stored in `sportangebote_user_ratings`
-  - Average ratings and counts are shown in the UI and analytics views
-- **Trainer ratings**
-  - Trainers have their own rating stream (`trainer_user_ratings`)
-  - Dedicated widgets to rate and review trainers
-  - Overview of trainer ratings in the course dates tab
-- **Public profiles & social graph**
-  - Users can mark their profile as public
-  - Public athletes can be discovered in the “Athletes” tab
-  - Friendships & friend requests are managed in `user_friends` / `friend_requests`

 ### 🤖 Machine Learning Recommendations

 - **K‑Nearest Neighbours (KNN) recommender**